-The aim of this policy is to set out a Code of Practice to provide guidance to parish councillors, council staff and others who engage with the public using online communications, collectively referred to as social media.
-The Council will ensure that training is provided for members, officers and the nominated moderator in connection with this policy.
+The aim of this policy is to set out a Code of Practice to provide guidance to parish councillors, council staff and others who engage with the council using online communications, collectively referred to as social media.

 Social media is a collective term used to describe methods of publishing on the internet.